hapostgres/pg_auto_failover/docs/citus-quickstart.rst

 to function.

 This tutorial uses `docker-compose`__ in order to separate the architecture design from some of the implementation details.
-This allows reasonning at the architecture level within this tutorial, and better see which software component needs to be deployed and run on which node.
+This allows reasoning at the architecture level within this tutorial, and better see which software component needs to be deployed and run on which node.